Master asset management after discovering and collecting them

 2 - A confirmation box will appear.
 Click the Delete button in the confirmation box.

-Removing assets will also result in the removal of any related issues, which can affect your organization's Hackability Score.
+Removing assets will also result in the removal of any related issues, which may affect your organization's Hackability Score.